ZoomInfo diagnostic · 2026

 70-90% of contact records overlap between ZoomInfo and Apollo at mid-market scale.
 Apollo at $49-$99/user/mo covers 80%+ of US B2B firmographics; ZoomInfo's premium is intent signals + technographics + deeper international data.
 If you're not running intent-led plays, you're paying $150-$250/user/mo for capability Apollo already delivers at half the cost.

 The fix: Pick an anchor.
 Intent-led ABM motions: keep ZoomInfo, cancel Apollo.
 Cost-efficient outbound prospecting: keep Apollo, cancel ZoomInfo.
-The overlap is rarely justified — we see this as the #1 most common enrichment-layer waste pattern in 100k+ modeled stacks.
+The overlap is the most common enrichment-layer waste pattern we observe in our modeled stack dataset (see modeled-data callout below).

 Sign 3.
 You issued ZoomInfo seats to non-prospecting roles (CSMs, inbound AEs, enablement)